MLB Players With 40-Home Run, 40-Stolen Base Seasons As Shohei Ohtani Nears Mark

 But healthy again in '23, Acuna produced an astonishing year, clubbing 41 homers while stealing 73 bases.
 The Atlanta Braves outfielder is the only player in MLB history to reach 40-plus homers and 70-plus steals in a season.

-Ohtani is closing in on the 40-40 club with eight games left to play in August.
+Ohtani officially joined 40-40 club on Friday with seven games still left to play in August.
 For perspective, the likes of Canseco, Bonds, Rodriguez, Soriano and Acuna all accomplished the feat in the final handful of games of their individual seasons, according to Sarah Langs of MLB.com.
+Ohtani needed the fewest games of any member of the 40-40 club to reach the marks.

 Could Shohei Ohtani Become the Founder of the 50-50 Club?